 Families and individuals with food allergies often wish to wipe down an airplane seating area – from the seats to tray tables, armrests and window shades – to prevent exposure to allergen residue from passengers on previous flights.
 Vargas says it is extremely difficult to do this as passengers rush for their seats during general boarding.
 Pre-boarding was also identified as a factor in mitigating in-flight allergic reactions in a 2013 University of Michigan study.

-American Airlines has told Allergic Living that it has not yet seen FARE’s complaint and so cannot comment on it.
+American Airlines has told Allergic Living that it has not yet seen FARE’s complaint contending its policy is discriminatory, and so cannot comment on it.
 The allergy policy on the airline’s website says: “We are not able to provide nut ‘buffer zones,’ nor are we able to allow passengers to pre-board to wipe down seats and tray tables.
 Our planes are cleaned regularly, but these cleanings are not designed to ensure the removal of nut allergens, nor are our air filtration systems designed to remove nut allergens.”

 In an interview with Allergic Living, FARE’s CEO expanded on his organization’s reasons for asking DOT to step in to quash this pre-boarding restriction.
 “We saw American Airlines’ policy as a clear violation of the Air Carrier Access Act and something that was incredibly important to food-allergic families.
 We saw both a legal and a moral reason to try to change this.
 We felt that as the one organization that speaks globally for food-allergic people, we should weigh in.”